Linux Disk Management Terminology

 BIOS works in 16-bit mode.
 The 16-bit mode limits the amount of code that can be read and executed.
 Due to this limitation, BIOS recognizes and supports storage devices up to 2 TB.
 If you have a hard disk bigger than 2 TB, the BIOS-based system will not recognize it.

 UEFI (Unified Extensible Firmware Interface) is low-level software.
 It was developed to address the limitations of BIOS.
-It works similarly to BIOS but supports storage devices of all sizes and many modern features that make framework management easier and more secure.
+It works similarly to BIOS but supports storage devices of all sizes and many modern features that make framework management more accessible and secure.

 It works in 32-bit and 64-bit modes.
 It can boot from a disk larger than 2 TB.
 It provides a graphical user interface, which is easier to use than the old terminal interface in BIOS.